Answers to Frequently Asked Questions

 I haven't had to pay premiums for years.
 Why did I receive a letter saying I have to start paying again?

-MSP has made a change to my Regular Premium Assistance because of information from CRA about my previous year's income.
+MSP has made a change to my Regular Premium Assistance because of information from the Canada Revenue Agency (CRA) about my previous year's income.
 What do I do if I don't agree with the change MSP has made?

-My account was adjusted retroactively due to information MSP received from CRA; now I owe premiums for earlier months.
+My account was adjusted retroactively due to information MSP received from the Canada Revenue Agency (CRA); now I owe premiums for earlier months.
 Why didn't MSP check my previous year's income before now?

 Only those MSP beneficiaries with premium assistance status are eligible for a combined annual limit (each calendar year) of 10 visits for acupuncturist services, physiotherapy, massage therapy, chiropractic, naturopathy and non-surgical podiatry.
 MSP pays $23 for each visit.
 Your practitioner will inform you if you can expect an additional charge over what MSP pays.
 Surgical podiatry is covered for all MSP beneficiaries.
 See Supplementary Health Care Benefits for full details.

 Routine eye examinations are an MSP benefit for persons age 65 and older, or age 18 and younger.
 Routine examinations are no longer a benefit for people between 19 and 64 years old.
 However, all eye examinations that are medically required continue to be a benefit for all age groups.
 See Supplementary Health Care Benefits for more information.

 You need to complete an Out of Country Claim Form, available from this web site, through the Forms-by-Fax service, by visiting a Service BC Centre in your area, or by contacting MSP.
 Submit the completed form and supporting documentation to MSP.

 Healthy Kids provides basic vision and dental care to eligible children under B.C.
 Benefits, administered by the Ministry of Social Development and Social Innovation.
 For information, please see Healthy Kids.